tessercat/daoistic-book/book.md

 they say it's elusive.

-These three, they're inconclusive, so merge and become one.
+These three, they're inconclusive, so mix them together as one.

-That one, promoting it doesn't prove it, rejecting it doesn't refute it.
+That one, promoting it doesn't prove it and rejecting it doesn't refute it.

 So vast it's immeasurable,
 dwindling to nothing at all,